Nobody Is Watching Your Three-Minute Product Video

 The 60-Second Structure That Works

-Here is a simple framework that I have seen work well for thousands of product listings.
+Here is a simple framework that works well for thousands of product listings.
 Think of your video in three parts: overview, details, and closing.

 What to Include and What to Skip